jimkeir/EDProxy/README.md

 # Elite: Dangerous Netlog Proxy Server #

 Replicates the netLog entries (currently System line only) out to any registered listeners via TCP so that an application may run on other platforms.
-The proxy server will automatically update the E:D configuration to turn on verbose logging.

 # Installation #
 ## Binary Download ##